Michael Aldrich: Information Technology Advisory Panel 1981–86

 In 1981, at the beginning of the IT age, the British Government assembled a team of six UK IT experts, on a pro bono basis, to provide high-level advice to the government.
 This team was known as the Information Technology Advisory Panel.
 It reported to Prime Minister Mrs Margaret Thatcher and was located in the Cabinet Office adjacent to 10 Downing Street in London, England.
 In its five-year existence it produced three reports for publication by the government.
 Little else is known about its activities.

 Aldrich was a member of the team for the whole term of its existence.
 He wrote a seminal paper on re-cabling the UK with local loop broadband cable and paying for it without government subsidy by distributing cable television alongside data and telephone services.
 The panel then wrote a report, published it and the government subsequently changed the law to legalise such systems.
 By 2007, 12 million UK homes were passed by these high-speed broadband links.

 The second report concerned the emerging software and information business and, among other issues, identified the potential power of providers who might control both content and electronic delivery.
 The third report was a long-range forecast of the potential effects of IT on schools and teaching and it predicted powerful PCs on school desks.
 The panel was disbanded in 1986.

 Tavistock Institute of Human Relations 1989-99

-Aldrich became a member of the Council of the Tavistock Institute of Human Relations (TIHR) in 1988 and was elected chairman in 1989, a post he held for a decade.
+Aldrich became a member of the council of the Tavistock Institute of Human Relations (TIHR) in 1988 and was elected chairman in 1989, a post he held for a decade.
 TIHR was then located at the Tavistock Clinic hospital in Hampstead, London, England.
 The TIHR was spun out of the Tavistock Clinic as a charity in 1947.
 The Tavistock Clinic is a centre of excellence for studying and addressing the clinical behaviour of individuals.
-The TIHR is focussed on group behaviour.
+The TIHR is focused on group behaviour.